koteswaragoli/logelastic/README.md

     "level": "DEBUG",
     "loggerName": "tech.raaf.logelastic.log4j.appender.ElasticAppenderTest",
-    "message": "this is a message from me, world!", "endOfBatch": true,
+    "message": "this is a message from me, world!", "formattedMessage": "this is a message from me, world!", "endOfBatch": true,
     "loggerFqcn": "org.apache.logging.log4j.spi.AbstractLogger",
     "contextMap": {},
     "threadId": 1,
+    "parameterCount": 0,
     "threadPriority": 5
 }
 ```